fractal6/doc/docs/index.en.md

 * The way living organism are designed, made up of organs that are simultaneously interdependent *and* autonomous but act towards a common purpose and capable of adaptation according to inner and outer tensions.
 * And some real-life experiences.

+You are welcome to try and build your organisation on [Fractale](https://fractale.co).
+We invite you to contact us is you need help or have questions.
+Feedback are extremly important for us in order to drive the platform in accordance to real-word needs and deliver the best experience to improve collective intelligence.

+Finally, Fractale is a free and open-source project licensed under AGPLv3.
+Our repository is available and open to contribution on Github: [https://github.com/fractal6](https://github.com/fractal6).

-[^1]: But note that we do not pretend to conform to any of this solution and rather aims to be adaptable to a plurality of approaches.
+[^1]: But note that we do not pretend to conform to any of this solution and rather aims to be adaptable to a plurality of organizational approaches.